 By now, you’ve probably become well acquainted with video calls, whether you’re using FaceTime, Zoom, Skype or any other service.
-They’ve formed the backbone of many communications during lockdown – and will likely continue to be used in recruitment processes and in the workplace even once social distancing requirements have ended.
+They’ve formed the backbone of many communications during lockdowns – and will likely continue to be used in recruitment processes and in the workplace even once social distancing requirements have ended.

 While you may feel comfortable with these services, there are a couple of things to remember when ‘Zoom-ing’ for work purposes.
 If you’ve got a video interview or meeting coming up, there are a few simple dos and don’ts so you make the best impression on your potential or existing colleagues.